Degrees, Certificates, & Transfer Preparation

 At least four weeks before the start of the session, arrange for transcripts of previous college work (or high school work, if no college work was completed) to be sent directly to the Admissions Office.
 Copies issued to a student (even if in a sealed envelope) will NOT be accepted.

 You will be emailed an admission letter.
-Please review it for information on orientation, assessment/placement, education planning/counseling, and enrollment.
+Please review it for information on any outstanding admission issues, orientation, placement, education planning/counseling, and enrollment.

-All regularly admitted first-time SMC students are required to take the math and English (or ESL) placement tests*, complete the online college orientation, and prepare an education plan (see smc.edu/myedplan for details).
+All regularly admitted first-time SMC students are required to complete the math and English placement process (or the ESL placement test), complete the online college orientation, and prepare an education plan (see smc.edu/myedplan for details).
 Once done, you will be able to enroll for classes through Corsair Connect on the date and time of your enrollment.
-There is NO need to come to campus to enroll.

 Santa Monica College defines an “international student” as a student attending the College while in F-1 or F-2 visa status.
 The international student application is available online (go to smc.edu/iapp).
 Please visit smc.edu/international for additional information about the application process and deadline dates, tuition and fees, and support services for F-1 and F-2 students.
-For the summer 2019 session, applications for out-of-country applicants must be submitted by April 15, 2019; and applications for in-country applicants who already have an F-1 or F-2 visa must be submitted by May 15, 2019.
+For the spring 2020 semester, applications for out-of-country applicants must be submitted by October 15, 2019; and applications for in-country applicants who already have an F-1 or F-2 visa must be submitted by November 15, 2019.